Bertram James: Later life

 James married shortly after the war to a nurse, Madge, he met in an Officers Club at Vlotho in Germany.
 Their honeymoon was in itself a remarkable journey as they drove to the far tip of Norway in a former German Army Volkswagen Beetle.
+Their marriage lasted for 61 years until his death.

 After a period working for the Intelligence Services in Berlin, Jimmy returned to the UK and was subsequently made General Secretary of the Great Britain-USSR Association, sponsored by the Foreign and Commonwealth Office, until joining the Diplomatic Service in 1964.
 He subsequently held posts in Africa, Western and Eastern Europe and London.
 After retiring in 1975, he visited Sachsenhausen with Jack Churchill and other survivors of the camp.
 In 2008, James and historian Howard Tuck pioneered a project to build a replica barrack at the former site of Stalag Luft 3 in Poland (formerly part of Germany).
 James was also a well known public speaker, touring the country and overseas to recount his wartime experiences.
 As a stalwart of the RAF Ex-Prisoners of War Association, James was a regular visitor to RAF Stations where he would host presentations and talk to all ranks about the lessons of captivity.
 He served as the British representative on the International Sachsenhausen Committee until shortly before his death at the age of 92 at the Royal Shrewsbury Hospital on 18 January 2008.

 His funeral was held at St Peter's Catholic Church, Ludlow on 31 January 2008.
 A party of RAF Regiment gunners from RAF Honington served as pallbearers.
 Other personnel from the Defence College of Aeronautical Engineering at Cosford were also present, as was Air Commodore Bob McAlpine, a former CO of No. 9 Squadron.
 Hundreds of local people from Ludlow lined the procession route to pay their respects to the great war hero as four Tornado GR4s of 9 Squadron (Jimmy's former squadron) performed a flypast in the missing man formation.
 Jimmy James wrote an excellent account of his time as a prisoner of war in his book, Moonless Night.